Janak-Nirmal/FamilySearchCocoa/README.md

 FamilySearchAPI
 ===============

-An easy to use library for interacting with the FamilySearch.org API on iOS or OS X
+An easy to use library for interacting with the FamilySearch.org API on iOS or OS X.

 ### Installation